Ground State of BaFe2S3 from Lattice and Spin Dynamics: Results

 \subsubsection{Evolution of phonons with respect to temperature}

 Looking at the temperature dependence of the phonon modes, one can see that several phonons (at \unit[145]{cm$^{-1}$}, \unit[312]{cm$^{-1}$} and \unit[355]{cm$^{-1}$}) exhibit anomalies in their intensities at the magnetic transition (see Fig.~\ref{fig:Tdep}).
 This observation clearly points toward the existence of magneto-elastic coupling.
-These phonons are seen when the light polarisation is either along the $\vec a$ or $\vec b$.
-The temperature anomaly is larger when the light polarization is perpendicular to the ladders (along $\vec b$), in agreement with the fact that the interladder couplings (responsible for the long-range 3D-ordering) are much weaker than the intra-ladder ones.
+These phonons are seen when the light polarization is either along the $\vec a$ or $\vec b$.

-Above the structural transition, $T_S$, three phonons disappear i.e. the phonon seen at \unit{93}{cm$^{-1}$} (see SI) and \unit{124}{cm$^{-1}$} when the light polarisarion is along $\vec a$ (ladder rungs) and the phonon seen at \unit{124}{cm$^{-1}$} when the light polarisation is along the $\vec b$ direction.
-In addition, the phonon at \unit{145}{cm$^{-1}$} exhibit anomalies at $T_S$ but its intensity does not dies out above $T_S$.
+Above the structural transition, $T_S$, three phonons disappear i.e. the phonon seen at \unit[93]{cm$^{-1}$} (see SI Fig.~\ref{SM_fig:93cm}) and \unit[124]{cm$^{-1}$} when the light polarization is along $\vec a$ (ladder rungs) and the phonon seen at \unit[124]{cm$^{-1}$} when the light polarization is along the $\vec b$ direction.
+In addition, the phonon at \unit[145]{cm$^{-1}$} exhibit anomalies at $T_S$ but its intensity does not dies out above $T_S$.

-Let us look now at the displacement vectors of the two modes at \unit{124}{cm$^{-1}$} (see SI for figures).
+Let us look now at the displacement vectors of the two modes at \unit[124]{cm$^{-1}$} (see SI Fig.~\ref{SM_fig:Anomaly_Ts_DFT_124}).
 The first mode seen when $\vec E\!\parallel\!\vec a$ mainly involves Fe movements along the ladder rungs.
 The second one, seen when $\vec E\!\parallel\!\vec b$, mainly involves movements of the sulfur atoms along the ladder legs.
-These two modes should thus be coupled to the ladder-rung and ladder-leg magnetic-exchange interactions.